Dicentra eximia aka Turkey Corn

 Turkey Corn, Wild Bleeding Heart, Staggerweed

-How to care for Turkey Corn
+How difficult is it to take care of Turkey Corn

 Even if you don't have a green thumb, you can successfully care for Turkey Corn due to its easy-going nature.